CFA-Fintech/Proof-of-Authority-Development-Chain/README.md

 ​
 To install MyCrypto Desktop App, please follow the next steps:
 ​
-1. Open my browser and navigate to the downloads page at https://download.mycrypto.com/.
+1. Open your browser and navigate to the downloads page at https://download.mycrypto.com/.
 ​

-2. Depending on my operating system, you will be redirected to the corresponding application installer.
-If you are not correctly redirected, choose the appropriate installer for my operating system.
+2. Depending on your operating system, you will be redirected to the corresponding application installer.
+If you are not correctly redirected, choose the appropriate installer for your operating system.
 ​
 3. Once you download the installer, open the file, and follow the installation wizard.
 ​